 Challenges of jQuery Phone Number Validation

-• Numbering plan data becomes outdated quickly.
-Plugins like intl-tel-input require constant updates to their metadata to remain accurate.
-Without these updates, the validation produces false results as carriers change networks.
+- Numbering plan data becomes outdated quickly.
+Plugins like intl-tel-input rely on metadata that needs constant updates to stay accurate.
+Without frequent redeploys, the validation logic drifts and produces false results for new or changed numbers.

 Validate Phone Numbers with Abstract API